fjossinet/RNArtistCore/README.md

 # How to run your scripts

-## On a cloud service
+## Use RNArtistCore on a cloud service

 Check the project [RNArtistCore Demo Binder](https://github.com/fjossinet/RNArtistCore-binder).
 It will redirect you to a fully configured environment hosted by [MyBinder.org](https://mybinder.org/).
 You will be able to write and run your scripts inside Jupyter notebooks.

-## On your computer, in a fully configured Docker container
+## Use RNArtistCore on your computer, in a fully configured Docker container

 You can write and run your scripts on your own computer without the need to download, compile and configure the entire RNArtistCore project.
 To use this option, you just need to: